Brief History of the Men’s Council of Washington, DC

 ~ In 2012 through 2015 our Gathering was held at Camp Round Meadow in the Catoctin Mountain National Park near Thurmont, Maryland.

-~ In 2016, and again in 2017, we gathered in Cabin Camp 5 in the Prince William Forest Park (in our Nation’s National Park system) near Triangle, Virginia.
+~ In 2016, 2017, and again in 2018 we gathered in Cabin Camps 2 and 5 in the Prince William Forest Park (in our Nation’s National Park system) near Triangle, Virginia.

 Edward Honnold, a licensed clinical social worker with a practice in Washington, started the Men’s Council.
 After investigating a number of men’s organizations in the Washington area in the mid-1980’s and attending gatherings, such as the annual Minnesota Men’s Conference, Ed organized the first Day for Men in Washington in 1988.
 It featured both Robert Bly and Michael Meade as guest speakers.